 These cookies possess a deep chocolate flavor, similar to a brownie, and bake soft and tender, with melty chocolate chunks practically spilling out of every bite.
 If that sounds like a cookie-win to you, I can only imagine these will be your new favorite as well.

-HOW TO MAKE CHOCOLATE DROP COOKIES
+HOW TO MAKE DOUBLE CHOCOLATE CHIP DROP COOKIES

 - Whisk the dry ingredients.

 - Add chocolate chunks, chips, or both.